 6. Identifying good practice and actions

-In response to the outbreak of the Covid-19 pandemic the University implemented a mandatory Digital Practice Development Programme for all academic roles with significant teaching responsibilities.
+In response to the outbreak of the corona-virus pandemic, the University implemented a mandatory Digital Practice Development Programme for all academic roles with significant teaching responsibilities.
 The training and development programme supported the Blended Applied Learning Model (BALM) put in place by the University as a strategic approach to learning and teaching throughout the pandemic.
 The programme was implemented to ensure all academic staff enhanced their levels of confidence and capability to teach through digital environments and deliver a high-quality blended learning student experience.
 The University reviewed student support services and assessment strategies.
 It identified several student support services that can be accessed digitally, and the type of assessment strategies that are deployed.
 There is some evidence to suggest that awarding gaps have narrowed during this period and may be to do with these adjustments.